balanced-dev/yuzu-docs/docs/definition/markup.md

 or
 {{{ pictureSource 'max-width: 600px' image.src quality=10 contrast=25 createWebP=false}}}
 ```

+Further ImageProcessor options can be found [here](https://imageprocessor.org/imageprocessor-web/imageprocessingmodule/) under 'methods'
 ## toString

 # Layouts
-Layouts are basically a wrapper around pages, generally just containing common things which are included within the HTML document but not in the main page contents.
-This can range from just including things like links to stylesheets and Javascript files to including common 'layout' blocks which appear on multiple pages: for example the site header/footer, cookie messages, modals etc.
+A layout is basically a wrapper around pages, generally containing common components which are included within the HTML document outside of the main page contents.
+This can range from just including things like links to stylesheets and Javascript files, to including common 'layout' blocks which appear on multiple pages: for example the site header/footer, cookie messages, modals etc.

 It is also important to note that if you want to use the Yuzu Definition UI that you must attach some classes within your layout document to indicate where they root of the layout content (either the `<body>` itself or nested within `<body>`) and the root of the content is (nested within the `<body>`) by using the `.yuzu-layout-root` and `.yuzu-content-root` classes respectively.
 The Yuzu Definition UI script should also be included.